KanekiSama18/Prototype-OS/Part-1(BIOS)/notes.md

+Status: Completed

-In part one we use the assembly code to create the bios.
+Description: In part one we use the assembly code to create the bios.

 Accomplishments:
 1. Boots the Operating System